alxwolf/ubios-cert/README.md

 ### Make your adjustments

 Adjust file `ubios-cert.env` to your liking.
 You typically only need to touch environment variables `CERT_HOSTS`, `CA_REGISTRATION_EMAIL`, `DNS_API_PROVIDER` and the specific exports related to your dns provider.

-## Data Dir

-On unifi-os 1.x machines such as Dream Machine and Dream Machine Pro, the data folder is `/mnt/data` On unifi-os 2.x machines such as Dream Machine SE and Dream Router, the data folder is `/data/`

-This behavior is handled once by the `deploy.sh` script which will replace in files occurences of it.
-This folder will be referred as `${DATA_DIR}` in the examples below.

 ## First Run